lingtalfi/Bat/FileListTool.md

 getFileList(string $dir, array $options = []): array
 ```

-Returns the list of files in the given $dir.
+Returns the list of files/links in the given $dir.

 Note: symlinks are not followed.